 - Exposed tooth roots: Reckless violent brushing can cause your gum line to recede and teeth root to get exposed.
 Exposed tooth roots are at risk of sensitivity leading to toothache.

-- Tooth abscess: Abscess is a critical dental condition, where pus gets collected in the gums or tooth bone due to bacterial attack.
+- Tooth abscess: Abscess is a critical dental condition, where pus gets collected in the gums or tooth bone due to a bacterial attack.
 It is notorious for the pain it renders while chewing or touching.

 - TMJ Disorder: Temporomandibular Joint or TMJ is a movable joint connecting your skull to the jaw bone.
 Conditions like bruxism, over-bite, crooked or missing teeth can develop TMJ disorder over time.
-This causes excessive pain in the jaw, which even radiate to your teeth.
+This causes excessive pain in the jaw, which even radiates to your teeth.

 - Gum diseases: There are two types of gum diseases: Gingivitis and Periodontitis.
 Gum problems start with gingivitis and can progress to periodontitis, if not timely treated.
 Both these conditions are caused by plaque build-up and can be painful.

-- Impacted tooth: If the pain happens to be at the farthest end of your dental arch and you find no visible culprits like cavities or fracture, then beware, it could be your impacted wisdom tooth.
+- Impacted tooth: If the pain happens to be at the farthest end of your dental arch and you find no visible culprits like cavities or fractures, then beware, it could be your impacted wisdom tooth.
 When your jaw bone has no sufficient space for the wisdom tooth to push itself out, it gets impacted resulting in pain.